 |Creator:||American Baltic Freedom Committee|

-|Abstract:||Papers (1991) consist of original photo, documents (originals), press releases, flyers, articles in newspapers, maps, letters and addresses on envelopes from petition signers, sheets of information containing addresses of official officeses, faxes, fax cover sheets and petitions to president George H.W.
+|Abstract:||Records (1991) consist of photographs, documents (originals), press releases, flyers, articles in newspapers, maps, letters and addresses on envelopes from petition signers, sheets of information containing addresses of official offices, faxes, fax cover sheets and petitions to president George H.W.
 Bush.|

-For further information regrading the copyright, please contact the IHRC Archives.
+For further information regarding the copyright, please contact the IHRC Archives.

 Back to all finding aids in IHRC VITRAGE.